stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 of disorder and violence; certain features were shocking enough, in all conscience, and the unexpected tragedy was the last straw.
 This was a simple explanation which everyone could understand, and because Malone was not a simple person he perceived that he had better let it suffice.
-To hint to unimaginative people of a horror beyond all human conception&mdash;a horror of houses and blocks and cities leprous and cancerous with evil dragged from elder worlds&mdash;would be merely to invite a padded cell instead of restful rustication, and Malone was a man of sense despite his mysticism.
-He had the Celt&rsquo;s far vision of weird and hidden things, but the logician&rsquo;s quick eye for the outwardly unconvincing; an amalgam which had led him far afield in the forty-two years of his life, and set him in strange places for a Dublin University man born in a Georgian villa near Phoenix Park.
+To hint to unimaginative people of a horror beyond all human conception--a horror of houses and blocks and cities leprous and cancerous with evil dragged from elder worlds--would be merely to invite a padded cell instead of restful rustication, and Malone was a man of sense despite his mysticism.
+He had the Celt's far vision of weird and hidden things, but the logician's quick eye for the outwardly unconvincing; an amalgam which had led him far afield in the forty-two years of his life, and set him in strange places for a Dublin University man born in a Georgian villa near Phoenix Park.